eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br>

 <div align="justify">
-However, new and exciting particles are rare.
-So we have to look at a lot of events (collisions) to possibly see something cool.
-This is why experiments like the LHC produce approximately 600 million events per second, which is then filtered to around 100-200 events/second for analysis.
-After some time, that’s a lot of data!
+These experiments, however, produce a lot of data in order to increase the likelihood of seeing something new.
+The LHC produces approximately 600 million events per second (which is then filtered to around 100-200 events/second for analysis) and has millions of sensors!
+That's a lot of data at very high dimensions.

 <br><br>

-To classify these events, physicists have come up with their own algorithms that take in the raw data of an event and produce what we will call “high-level engineered variables.”
-In theory, these high level variables should carry the same information as the raw, or “low level,” data.
-In this work, the high level variables we look at are:
+To classify these events, physicists have come up with their own algorithms that take in the raw data and produce “high-level engineered variables.”
+That is, they use their own hueristics for a custom dimensionality reduction algorithm.
+In this post, the high level variables we look at are:

 </div>

-<p><p> $$ M_{jet}, C_2^{\beta=1}, C_2^{\beta=2}, D_2^{\beta=1}, D_2^{\beta=2}, \tau_{21}^{\beta=1} $$ </p></p>
+<p><p> $$ M_{jet}, \ C_2^{\beta=1}, \ C_2^{\beta=2}, \ D_2^{\beta=1}, \ D_2^{\beta=2}, \ \tau_{21}^{\beta=1} $$ </p></p>

 <div align="justify">
+These high level variables should capture the same information as the raw data (low level variables).

-But, recent advances in machine learning has shown this to not necessarily be the case.
-In recent work by <a href="https://arxiv.org/abs/1603.09349">Baldi, et al. (2016)</a>, neural networks have actually outperformed high level engineered variables for tasks such as classification (figure 2).
-This suggests that the high level engineered variables do not capture the same information as the low level data and that the algorithms physicists use for these variables are not optimal.
-The question now becomes: what is the neural network doing differently?
+But, recent work has shown this to not necessarily be the case. <a href="https://arxiv.org/abs/1603.09349">Baldi, et al. (2016)</a> showed that deep neural networks (DNNs) trained on raw data outperformed DNNs trained on high level variables in classification (figure 2).
+So, maybe physics heuristics aren't optimal.
+New questions start to pop up: What aren't physicists accounting for?
+What is the neural network doing differently?
 <br><br>
 </div>